madelinebriere/docker-tutorial/README.md

 ### Example
 Navigate to the `2-mapreduce` folder.
 This is a very simple example of realizing a map-reduce style workflow with Docker and Python.
 Note that this example is inspired by the tutorial in this [project](https://github.com/adewes/docker-map-reduce-example/blob/master/README.md).

 The example uses data from Github.
-To fetch the data, simply run `fetch_data.sh`.
+To fetch the data, simply run:

+	`fetch_data.sh`

 The data now lives in the `data` folder, representing commit data for several days from Github.

 To analyze the data normally (with no Docker):